RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 1. If any issues occur, you can temporarily change the default pub/sub setting back to permissive.
 Resolve any problematic ACLs before making pub/sub permissions restrictive again.

+#### Upcoming command request and reponse changes

+Open source Redis version 7.2 changes the request and response policies for several commands.
+Because the GA release of Redis Enterprise version 7.2 does not include these policy changes, commands might behave differently from open source Redis.
+However, these changes will be included in a future Redis Enterprise maintenance release:

+- [`RANDOMKEY`](https://redis.io/commands/randomkey/) and [`SCAN`](https://redis.io/commands/scan/) will change from no response policy to a `SPECIAL` response policy.

+- [`MSETNX`](https://redis.io/commands/msetnx/) currently has a `MULTI_SHARD` request policy and `AGG_MIN` response policy.
+Both will change to no policy.

+For more information about request and response policies, see [Redis command tips](https://redis.io/docs/reference/command-tips/).

 ### Deprecations

 #### Command deprecations